polterguy/phosphorusfive/plugins/p5.web/README.md

 * [p5.web.widgets.get-children] - Returns the children widgets of the specified widget(s)
 * [p5.web.widgets.find] - Returns the widgets that have the properties listed, with optionally, the values listed
 * [p5.web.widgets.find-like] - Same as above, but doesn't require an exact match, only that the widget's properties contains your value(s)
-* [p5.web.widgets.find-ancestor] - Returns the first ancestor widget with the specifed properties and values
+* [p5.web.widgets.find-ancestor] - Returns all ancestor widgets with the specifed properties and values
 * [p5.web.widgets.find-ancestor-like] - Same as above, but is happy as long as the value contains the value(s) specified
+* [p5.web.widgets.find-first-ancestor] - Returns first ancestor widget with the specifed properties and values
+* [p5.web.widgets.find-first-ancestor-like] - Same as above, but is happy as long as the value contains the value(s) specified
 * [p5.web.widgets.list] - List all widgets that have IDs matching the specified string(s)
 * [p5.web.widgets.list-like] - Same as above, but is happy as long as the ID(s) contains the value(s) specified
 * [p5.web.widgets.exists] - Yields true for each widget that exists matching the specified ID(s)

-All the above mentioned events, returns the same structure back to caller, which looks like the following;
+Almost all the above mentioned events, returns the same structure back to caller, which looks like the following;

 ```
 some-widget-retrieval-event